 Education & More funding is needed; Services need to improve; better and Training more training opportunities are needed Public Safety The majority agree that safety will be a problem.
-Community awareness & training is needed Control of local Smaller First Nation communities say this won't be a problem, councils larger mixed communities call for partnerships and support from citizens so councils can do a better job.
+Community i dolle Sulety awareness & training is needed Control of local Smaller First Nation communities say this won't be a problem, councils larger mixed communities call for partnerships and support Councils from citizens so councils can do a better job.
 Capacity to If all the people in community worked together this could Implement happen.
 MGP decisions are not in our hands.
 We are trying to decisions build capacity with our elders to improve this.
 Each community is different.
 Environmental This is a big issue.
 Safety is a major concern.
 Monitoring is Safety needed.
 We are taking enormous risks here Kinds of MGP Negative: Drugs, selfishness, carelessness, disrespect, diseases, Influences of mixture of cultures; abuse, racial discrimination; neglect People Influences could be positive: work ethic, benefits, training & job opportunities, meeting new people; working together, family income will increase; lifestyles will change; May be opportunity to establish ongoing relationships with industry.
 Emotional It already has.
 Many social problems made worse are raised as Disturbances evidence of this by most respondents.
 Inter-Generational Communications is already difficult between the generations.
-A - Gender Issues bunch of people are already angry about this.
+A Gender Issues bunch of people are already angry about this.
 Elders don't want it; some young people want the work.
 Tears at the social fabric of the community Boom & Bust Seems to be the norm with industry.
 Don't expand beyond Economics capacity and no problem.
 We should be the drivers, not the passengers.
 Look at the effects of Pine Point, where is it now?
-Long term economic planning (sawmill) for long term growth, employment, growth and prosperity Effects on Values The vast majority of respondents agree that their will be cultural & Beliefs effects, some positive, some negative, affecting identity, beliefs and values of the culture of origin Alcohol & Drugs The vast majority agree that this will be a major problem Family Violence The vast majority of respondents agree this will get worse Sexual Assault The vast majority agree that this will increase Increase Work This will happen as some people will be away at camps and the Loads for people in people at home will have to pick up the slack.
-Temporary communities during construction.
-A few say no, but qualify with depending on how many children you have Neglect The majority agree that this will increase as a social problem.
-Add On Work For Yes, but this is something respondents express as having value Communities e.g. for the community if access and benefit agreements are of
+Long term economic planning (sawmill) for long term growth, Effects on Volves employment, growth and prosperity Effects on Values & Beliefs The vast majority of respondents agree that their will be cultural & Bellets effects, some positive, some negative, affecting identity, beliefs and values of the culture of origin Alashal & Drugs The vast majority agree that this will be a major problem Alcohol & Drugs Family Violence The vast majority agree that this will be a major problem The vast majority of respondents agree this will get worse Sexual Assault The vast majority of respondents agree this will get worse The vast majority agree that this will increase Increase Work This will happen as some people will be away at camps and the Neglect Neglect Add On Work For Communities e.g. people at home will have to pick up the slack.
+Temporary during construction.
+A few say no, but qualify with depending on how many children you have The majority agree that this will increase as a social problem.
+Yes, but this is something respondents express as having value for the community if access and benefit agreements are of